Which sides are you on?

 I think friends understood my thought that they kept coming and now I want to say thank you very much for understanding my way.

-But please also understand this is just my way and opinion and there is also an opinion for woman that says don’t date with man who don’t treat.
+But please also understand this is just my way and opinion and there is also an opinion for woman that says don’t date with man who doesn’t treat.

 This kind of opinion sometimes says incomes of men and women have a difference and women need to spend much more money for cosmetics and beauty.